Immigration to Canada: Economic impact of immigration

+Conservative arguments for negative economic impact

-Economic impact of Immigration on Canada is a divisive topic.
-Two main narratives exist on this matter, one is based on an educated prediction that higher immigration rates increases the size of the economy (GDP) for government spending, and the other is based on studies that it decreases living standards (GDP per capita) for the resident population.
+The minority right-wing alternative has been associated with the Conservative Party and it leader Pierre Poilievre.
+It argues that immigration it decreases living standards (GDP per capita) for the resident population.
 According to a 2011 report by the conservative Fraser Institute, immigrants to Canada cost the federal government up to $23 billion annually and was found to be a large fiscal burden on Canadian taxpayers.
 Many sources consider the reason for Canada's mass immigration is because of "dependency ratio," in Canada this ratio in total is rising hence the government wants mass immigration to increase the taxpayer base for Canada to be a total welfare state.
 Many consider this as a low-wage-low-productivity model of immigration that does not focus on creating wealth, and as a failed approach due to not having systems and settings in place for smoothly transitioning new immigrants into jobs in skill shortage sectors that they were invited to fill, and that can empower them for being highly productive and contributing citizens, and top rate tax payers.
 Among other factors, a major systemic impediment to this transition is the prevalent socioeconomic racialization of immigrants and its life-course altering impact on their quality of life.
 A popular narrative that exists for immigration is that mass immigration can provide a solution to an aging population.
 This narrative has been questioned by some and they state immigration alone "can do little" in addressing the issue.
 Many critics consider Canada has to systematically re-focus on legislating and promoting pro-family policies, and have to work actively in raising the living standard of Canadians.
 In 2023, Statistics Canada released a report indicating that the longstanding concern regarding labor shortages has ceased to be a predicament, a major objective of the immigration policy.
 The report recommends accommodating workers at all levels for employment by easing unnecessary hiring requirements, prioritizing on-the-job training, and establishing sustainable workplace practices.
 Economists at banking institutions assert that the implications of rapid population growth for Canada are unmistakably disruptive.
 They contend that the labor market cannot feasibly accommodate the continued influx of newcomers.
 This expansion of the labor force lacks prudent planning and increases the risk of unemployment, posing a significant threat to the national economy.
 Critics of mass immigration state that Canada does not have the infrastructure and public services to accommodate immigrants and temporary residents in large numbers.
 Added to this they observe Canada's moral responsibility (Duty of care) to the welcomed refugees is as bad as its responsibility to the bulging homelessness issue.